 Sega announced on December 15, 2006 that Gearbox Software will be creating a first-person shooter based on the Alien film franchise which will be released on next-generation consoles.
-Gearbox is no stranger to first-person shooters.
+Gearbox was no stranger to first-person shooters.
 They’ve developed many games including Brothers in Arms, Half Life and ported over Halo to PC.
-This Aliens game will keep “the atmospheric look and feel of the original films while leveraging next-generation technology to create an entirely new interactive Alien experience”.

 When the game was first announced, it was due for a 2009 release.
 The first screenshots were shown in Game Informer magazine in February 2008, and these were leaked online.
 High-res screenshots were posted online in March 2008.
 The first footage was posted online in August 2008.
 Cam footage of a teaser trailer was leaked online in the following month.

 There were occasional news articles throughout 2009 insisting Aliens Colonial Marines was still alive.
 2010 was another quiet year for Aliens Colonial Marines.
 In September 2010, Gearbox showed some screenshots of Aliens Colonial Marines at the PAX convention.
 In December 2010, high quality footage of the 2008 teaser trailer leaked online.